Louisiana Electrical License: How to Become an Electrician in Louisiana

 Louisiana electrical licensing requirements, specifically those for journeyman, maintenance, and master electricians, vary by local municipality.
 Electrical contractor licenses, however, are issued by the Louisiana State Licensing Board for Contractors.

-Does My Louisiana Electrical License Work in Any Other State?
+Does My Louisiana Electrician License Work in Any Other State?

 Yes.
 Louisiana has reciprocity agreements with several other states.
 Electrical contractor licenses have reciprocity with Alabama, Arkansas, Georgia, Kentucky, Mississippi, North Carolina, Ohio, South Carolina, Tennessee, Texas, Utah, and Virginia.